chrisdickinson/beefy/README.md

 it:

 * can live reload your browser when your code changes (if you want)
-* works with whatever version of browserify; globally installed or locally installed to `node_modules/browserify`.
+* works with whatever version of browserify or watchify; globally installed or locally installed to `node_modules/`.
 * will spit compile errors out into the browser so you don't have that 1-2 seconds of cognitive dissonance and profound ennui that follows refreshing the page only to get a blank screen.